Physical Therapy Guide to Autism Spectrum Disorder

 - A physical therapist who is a board-certified specialist in pediatrics or who completed a residency in pediatric physical therapy.
 This physical therapist has advanced knowledge, experience, and skills that may apply to ASD.

 Find a PT, provided by the American Physical Therapy Association, can help you search for physical therapists near you with these and other credentials.

-General tips when you are looking for a physical therapist (or other health care provider):
+General tips when looking for a physical therapist (or any health care provider) include:

-- Ask family, friends, and other health care providers to recommend a physical therapist.
+- Ask family, friends, or other health care providers to recommend a physical therapist.

-- Ask about the physical therapist's experience working with children with ASD before you make an appointment.
+- Ask about the physical therapist’s experience working with children with ASD.

-- Be prepared to describe your child's and family's needs in as much detail as possible on your first visit.
+- Be prepared to describe your child’s symptoms and family’s needs in detail.

 The American Physical Therapy Association believes that consumers should have access to information to help them:

 The following resources offer some of the best scientific evidence related to physical therapy treatment for autism spectrum disorder.
 They report recent research and give an overview of the standards of practice both in the United States and internationally.
-They link to a PubMed* abstract which may also offer free access to the full text, or to other resources.
-You can read them or print out a copy to bring with you to your health care provider.
+They link to a PubMed* abstract, which may also offer free access to the full text, or to other resources.
+You can read them or bring a copy to your health care provider.